I'm a Cyborg, But That's OK: Critical response

 I'm a Cyborg, But That's OK received generally positive reviews.
 On Rotten Tomatoes it has an approval rating of 91% based on reviews from 11 critics.

 Tarun Shanker, writer for Asian Cinema Drifter, gave the film a B+.
-He characterized the movie as "part One Flew Over the Cuckoo’s Nest, part Amelie" and praised it for "pure cinematic exuberance, quirky humor, [and] exceedingly likeable characters".
-Tarun hypothesized that Cyborgs relatively poor box office performance was due to its genre-busting: "The film has a slower pace than the director’s previous works and it strikes a strange hybrid tone where it is far too cute to be like his dark revenge flicks, but it’s a bit too dark and odd to be a cute romantic date film.
+He characterized the movie as "part One Flew Over the Cuckoo's Nest, part Amelie" and praised it for "pure cinematic exuberance, quirky humor, [and] exceedingly likeable characters".
+Tarun hypothesized that Cyborgs relatively poor box office performance was due to its genre-busting: "The film has a slower pace than the director's previous works and it strikes a strange hybrid tone where it is far too cute to be like his dark revenge flicks, but it's a bit too dark and odd to be a cute romantic date film.
 Some viewers may simply find that too jarring a blend."
 In fact, Chris Tilly of IGN condemned it for this exact reason: "Scenes veer violently from comedy to violence to tragedy, amusing and dumfounding in equally[sic] measure....
 The result is a confusing mess of a movie that lacks the marvellously sharp structure and cohesion of his previous efforts."

+Cultural critic David Tizzard wrote in The Korea Times that the film may have been "too progressive" for Korea at the time of its release.
+He added that “this did not mean the film failed, but rather that it was early,” and that watching it in the present context “feels not just timely, but necessary.”